zenitheesc/USPSat-I/README.md

     </a>
 </p>

-The project was based on distributed processing architecture and using microcontrollers with ARM architecture.
-The Embedded System was composed by six subsystems:
+This project was based on a distributed processing architecture and it uses microcontrollers with ARM architecture.
+The Embedded System is composed by six subsystems:

 <a href="https://github.com/zenitheesc/USPSat-AE1/tree/master/M%C3%B3dulo_Ribatski%20v.1.0"><h2>1.
 Thermal management</h2></a>